gurkanwar-sidhu/cmpt_300/Ass3/README.md

 ## How to run tests

-	* simply issue commands 'make shell'
+	* simply issue commands 'make'
-	* followed by './shell'
+	* then issue command './candykids' followed by the number of factories and kids you would like to run and for how long
+	* ex: the following command: './candykids 2 2 5' creates 2 factories 2 kids and runs for 5 seconds.

 ## Authors